jonegil/gui-with-gio/egg_timer/06_button_low_margin.md

 After looking at the whole code when refactoring in the last section, this time we only zoom in on the lines that change.
 Again, the action is happening within **layout.Flex**

-## Code
+## Code - Overall structure

-It can be useful to strip away some of the detail, to highlight the structure.
-There are really only three key lines here:
+To highlight the structure, it can be useful to strip away some of the details There are really only three key lines here:
  1. Define margins using **layout.Inset**
  2. Lay out those margins